-Chances are, if you own a business, run a business, or market a business, you’re familiar with the term Search Engine Optimization (SEO), and many of you are implementing SEO strategies at one level or another.
+Chances are, if you own a business, run a business, or market a business, you’re familiar with the term Search Engine Optimization, or SEO, and many of you are implementing Hawaii SEO strategies at one level or another.
 What we’ve found in our 20 plus years of web site design and development experience, is that many small businesses are either overlooking SEO completely, they’re doing it themselves at a very basic level, or they’re assuming their web design company is handling SEO properly – and they’re often not.

-This article is designed to provide small business owners an overview of some of the best practices currently being utilized in the world of Search Engine Optimization and things that we know work because we actively use and test them for our clients.
+This article is designed to provide small business owners an overview of some of the best practices currently being utilized in the world of Search Engine Optimization and things that we know work because we actively use and test them for our Hawaii clients.
 That being said, SEO requires a large investment of time on an ongoing basis, it requires some technical knowledge, and it also requires you to consistently monitor changes in SEO best practices and then adapt to those changes regularly.
 If you do decide to handle SEO on your own, here are a few key SEO tips to get you started.
 Contact us if you would like more information or assistance with your Hawaii SEO needs.

 1. Web Site Design and User Experience for SEO

 Many marketers don’t realize just how critical their web site’s design, navigation structure, functionality, content, and even the Content Management System (CMS) are to an effective Search Engine Optimization Strategy.
 Because Google can’t rely on your keywords and content alone to gauge the value of your web site, design and user experience now play a major role in how Google evaluates and ranks your site in order to provide searchers with the best possible listing results they can.

 What are the key indicators Search Engines look at when evaluating web sites for search engine rankings?
 Here are two of the big ones.